clj-kondo/clj-kondo/doc/config.md

 - `:missing-docstring`: warn when public var doesn't have a docstring.
 - `:unsorted-required-namespaces`: warn when namespaces in `:require` are not sorted.
 - `:refer`: warn when there is **any** usage of `:refer` in your namespace requires.
-- `:single-key-in`: warn when using assoc-in, update-in or get-in with single key
+- `:single-key-in`: warn when using assoc-in, update-in or get-in with single key.
+- `:shadowed-var`: warn when a binding shadows a var.

 You can enable these linters by setting the `:level`: